 Take a look at the revamped site and let me know what you think, or feel free to ask me anything related to it, I'm happy to answer!

 - I've chatted with a few people who talk about a "restlessness", a deep feeling that they should always be working on or doing something.
 Many of these people say they never feel relaxed and have guilt about being lazy.

 - Social media and digital platforms have connected photographers globally, it may have also killed the ability to tell a story beyond a single image.

 - Campari has a unique taste, one I have described as "old dust on a window" - however, having tried a Negroni recently at a bar in Golden Gai in Shinjuku, I'm coming around to this unusual flavour (it helps that this drink has gin in it).

 - An interesting take on an architectural photography project - urban design failures.

 - Curious to learn more about my photography?
 Vincent included my photography in a video series he created about Painterly Photography.
 Watch the entire series, it's really well done — you can watch the episode featuring my work below.

-If you enjoyed this month's Newsletter the best way to support it is to pass it along to someone else who might like it.
+If you enjoyed this month's Newsletter the best way to support it is to pass it along to someone else who might like it, buy a print, or share it with everyone on your social media!
 Thanks for taking the time to read.